Third Quarter 2020 Update

-Below, we’ve highlighted broader market returns for the 3rd quarter and year-to-date time periods:
+Below, we’ve highlighted 2020 broad market returns for the 3rd quarter and year-to-date time periods:

 Information provided is for informational purposes only and should not be construed as investment advice.
 The views expressed are current only as of the publication date, are based on information that St. Clair Advisors believes to be accurate, and subject to change without notice.
 All investment decisions must be evaluated as to whether they are consistent with your investment objectives, risk tolerance and financial situation.
 St. Clair disclaims any liability for any direct or incidental loss incurred by applying any of the information in this publication.
 Indexes are unmanaged and one cannot invest directly in an index.
 Past performance is no guarantee of future results.